matt-fonto/concepts/philosophy_of_software_design.md

 - Software design is where developers will spend most of their time

+## Main insights of the book

+### 1. Complexity is the biggest enemy

+- Complexity makes the code harder to read, test, debug and extend
+  - The whole book is about recognizing, fighting, and managing complexity
+  - What is complexity?
+"Anything related to structure that makes code harder to work with?"

+### 2. Tactical vs. Strategic programming

+- Tactical: "just get it working".
+Faster short-term, but complexity accumulates
+- Strategic: "see the bigger picture".
+Invest in clean design, refactoring and better abstractions.
+Costs more now, but pays off long-term

+### 3. Deep vs. Shallow Modules

+- Deep module: substantial functionality + simple interface
+  - The key to scalable software
+- Shallow module: little functionality + complex interface

 ## Industry vs. Academia

 - Are they that different?